EMI-Group/evox/docs/source/miscellaneous/selecting_gpu.md

 CUDA_VISIBLE_DEVICES=0,1 python my_program.py
 ```

-To disable GPU usage, you can use:
+To disable GPU usage (use CPU), you can use:

 ```bash
 CUDA_VISIBLE_DEVICES="" python my_program.py